panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 title: Stake Pool Program
 ---

-A program for pooling together SOL to be staked by an off-chain agent running a Delegation Bot which redistributes the stakes across the network and tries to maximize censorship resistance and rewards.
+A program for pooling together SAFE to be staked by an off-chain agent running a Delegation Bot which redistributes the stakes across the network and tries to maximize censorship resistance and rewards.

 ## Overview

-SOL token holders can earn rewards and help secure the network by staking tokens to one or more validators.
-Rewards for staked tokens are based on the current inflation rate, total number of SOL staked on the network, and an individual validator’s uptime and commission (fee).
+SAFE token holders can earn rewards and help secure the network by staking tokens to one or more validators.
+Rewards for staked tokens are based on the current inflation rate, total number of SAFE staked on the network, and an individual validator’s uptime and commission (fee).

 Stake pools are an alternative method of earning staking rewards.
-This on-chain program pools together SOL to be staked by a staker, allowing SOL holders to stake and earn rewards without managing stakes.
+This on-chain program pools together SAFE to be staked by a staker, allowing SAFE holders to stake and earn rewards without managing stakes.

 Additional information regarding staking and stake programming is available at: